 Okay, enough fluffing around.
 Here’s a list of places where we can find some great efficiencies…

 And if they’re not willing to budge, look at refinancing to a different lender.
 A number of banks are offering a cash bonus of $2k-$4k for new customers.
-So if you can meet the banks lending criteria, there’s no reason you can’t have an extremely good home loan rate of 3% or less.
+So if you can meet the banks lending criteria, there’s no reason you can’t have a better home loan rate than you’ve got now.